shenae/react-component-practice/recipes/README.md

 Right now, you probably have lots of components with hard-coded data.
 Instead of hard-coding all the data, try passing it in as props.

 - `recipes[0]` is the Chicken Tikka Masala recipe.
-- Pass props into each of your components (preferably by setting the recipe in state and referencing `this.state` as you pass the props down)
+- Pass props into each of your components.

 Add and commit your changes.